z-zang/lm-lab-modern-js/modern_javascript_exercises/imperative_vs_declarative/imperative_vs_declarative.md

 Modern JavaScript is a lot more _declarative_.

-For example, an example of imperative programming method would be a `for` loop:
+An example of an imperative programming method would be a `for` loop:

 ```JavaScript